 All of the District's General Obligation Bond and COPs issues carry fixed interest rates.
-Since reaching a cyclical high in 1999, tax-exempt fixed interest rates have fallen dramatically.
-This has helped the District achieve very low interest costs on its General Obligation Bonds, as shown in Chart 6.
+Since reaching a cyclical high in 1999, tax-exempt fixed interest rates saw a significant move lower through the end of 2021, allowing the District to achieve very low interest costs during this period.
+Tax-exempt rates have since rebounded higher following the Federal Reserve Board's interest rate hikes, which started in the first quarter of 2022, as shown in Chart 6.
 The chart includes the Bond Buyer 20-Bond Index which consists of 20 General Obligation Bonds that mature in 20 years.
 The average rating of the 20 bonds is roughly equivalent to Moody's Investors Service's Aa2 rating and Standard & Poor's AA.
 The District's new money bonds have typically been structured with a term to maturity of 25 years so, ceteris paribus, one would expect their True Interest Costs ("TICs") to be above the Index; however, yields on the District's issues tend to be similar to the Index.
 In addition, the District's TICs on its two QSCB issues in 2009 and 2010 were well below the Index due to the heavily subsidized interest rate provided under the QSCB program.
 A listing of the TICs for each series of 25-year General Obligation Bonds sold by the District is provided in Appendix 1-A.

 Chart 6

 True Interest Cost ("TIC") Rates on Actual LAUSD 25-Year G.O.
-Bond Issues
+Bond Issues vs.

-vs.

 The Bond Buyer 20-Bond Index for G.O.
 Bonds

-\ The two low TIC outliers are the Election of 2005, Series H (2009) and Series J (2010) Qualified School Construction Bonds (Tax Credit Bonds)
+^{} The two low TIC outliers are the Election of 2005, Series H (2009) and Series J (2010) Qualified School Construction Bonds (Tax Credit Bonds)